Yiannis Avranas

 Yiannis Avranas (born ca. 1940) is a Greek former sea captain who commanded the cruise ship Oceanos when she sank off the Wild Coast of the Transkei, South Africa, on Sunday 4 August 1991.
-In 1994, his English wife Davina published a book about the sinking, titled The Oceanos Tragedy.
+He was one of the first to be rescued while most of his passengers remained onboard the sinking ship.
+A Greek maritime Board of Enquiry found him and his officers guilty of negligence.
+In 1994, his English wife Davina published a book about the sinking entitled The Oceanos Tragedy.

-Background
+MTS Oceanos

-At the time of the accident, Yiannis Avranas had been an officer for twenty years and a seaman for thirty.
+Captain Yiannis Avranas had been an officer for 20 years and at sea for more than thirty years at the time of the Oceanos sinking.
 He was married to British national Davina Avrana.

-Oceanos sinking
+Foundering

 On 3 August 1991, the Oceanos set out from East London, South Africa and headed to Durban.
 She headed into 40 kn winds and 9 m swells.
 The storm worsened, and at approximately 21:30 UTC+2, while off the Wild Coast of the Transkei, a muffled explosion was heard.
 The Oceanos lost power following a leak in the engine room's sea chest.
 The chief engineer reported to Captain Avranas that water was entering the hull and flooding the generator room.
 The generators were shut down because the rising water would have short circuited them.
 The ship was left adrift.